your-azure-coach/bicep-azdevops/README.md

 This demo showcases how you can create an Azure PaaS solution with Bicep.

-MUST HAVE
-- Update documentation

-SHOULD HAVE
-- Dynamic name for app service via output

 ## Prerequisites

 * Have Azure CLI installed